 Rectification of the birth time is the technique to determine the correct birth time based on the astrological events affecting the native’s chart that are associated with significant life events in the past.
 The ability to rectify the birth time is a requirement for certification with NCGR and other astrological organizations and a very helpful tool in consulting work with clients.

-This class meets every other week for 10 weeks.
+This class meets every week for 6 weeks.

 Class Meeting 1: Basics